shijuvar/go-distributed-sys/README.md

-## The updated source code is moved into the repository [go-distsys](https://github.com/shijuvar/go-distsys)
+## The updated source code is moved into the repository [go-distsys](https://github.com/shijuvar/go-distsys).
+This repository will revamp soon..

 # go-distributed-sys